Deformation procedure for scalar fields in cosmology: Introduction

-The first-order formalism offers an interesting way to investigate FRW models in standard cosmology.
+The first-order formalism offers an interesting way to investigate FLRW models in standard cosmology.
 In the present investigation our main motivation is to use the first-order formalism to extend the deformation procedure of Ref.~\cite{blm} to modern cosmology.
 We believe that the possibility of deforming the cosmic evolution of some standard model will certainly lead to new possibilities of investigation, contributing to improve the present view of the subject.
 Indeed, in some recent works \cite{def1,def2} one has shown how to extend the deformation procedure of Ref.~{\cite{blm}} to several other scenarios, including the Randall-Sundrum braneworld scenario \cite{rs} described by warped geometry with a single extra dimension of infinity extend, and these results may help us to further enlarge the deformation procedure to the case of braneworld with internal structure, as investigated for instance in Refs.~{\cite{bi1,bi2}}.
+Another interesting application of the deformation procedure has appeared more recently in \cite{Blinov}, concentrating on the asymptotic properties of kinks.

-The key motivation for the present work has appeared after the work \cite{padma}, which deals with FRW cosmology driven by real scalar field.
+The key motivation for the present work has appeared after the work \cite{padma}, which deals with FLRW cosmology driven by real scalar field.
 The scalar field model is driven by some potential $V=V(\phi).$ In this case, if the scale factor $a(t)$ is known, the potential $V(t)$ and the field $\phi(t)$ are also known \cite{padma}.
 Thus, if one inverts $t=t(\phi)$ we can write $V=V(\phi).$ The lesson to learn here is that the cosmic evolution determines the potential.
 This is a very nice result, and we can use it together with the deformation procedure of Ref.~\cite{blm}, which introduces a direct approach to relate different models, described by different potentials.
 There we learn how to get from $V(\phi)$ to another potential, the deformed potential $\wt V(\wt\phi).$ Thus, if we relate $V(\phi)$ to $a(t)$, then we can also relate $\wt V(\wt\phi)$ to ${\wt a}(t),$ and so we can relate $a(t)$ to ${\wt a}(t).$ This is the deformation procedure, now extended to the cosmic evolution.
-As we show below, it works nicely for standard FRW cosmology in flat space-time, for models described by first-order differential equations.
+As we show below, it works nicely for standard FLRW cosmology in flat space-time, for models described by first-order differential equations.